Updated July 4, 2023

 There are various investment options available.
 Some of them are discussed below

-Stocks of publicly listed companies are traded in the secondary market and the same can be bought by any individual.
-The investment in stocks can either be long term or short term.
-There are two types of return which the stocks offer one is price appreciation in stocks and the second is receipt of dividend.
-The risk of investment is higher in stocks as there is no guarantee on investments.
+Stocks of publicly listed companies are traded in the secondary market, and any individual can buy the same.
+Investment in stocks can either be long-term or short-term.
+There are two types of returns that the stocks offer one is price appreciation in stocks, and the second is receipt of dividends.
+The risk of investment is higher in stocks as there is no guarantee of investments.

 Example: X Corp is an e-commerce listed company in the US.
 The following are its stock trading price over 2 years.

-Bonds are debt instruments that are issued by government entities and corporations.
-This debt instrument offers periodic interest and the bond’s face value will be returned on maturity.
+Government entities and corporations actively issue bonds as debt instruments.
+This debt instrument offers periodic interest, and the bond’s face value will be returned on maturity.
 They are also known as fixed-income instruments.